ghomem/menudo/README.md

 # Menudo - a weekly meal planner

-Generates a week of meal suggestions based on daily options and variables inside each option.
+Menudo generates a week of meal suggestions based on daily options and variables within each option.

 Executing